By Surbhi Gogia

 With such a large presence and impact of these youth, one would think the local Indo-Canadian community living here must be feeling proud of a generation that shares their origins, and which is well informed, tech-savvy, young and all set to conquer the Canadian economy, following the trail-blazing path set by their seniors and peers.

 However, over the past few months, there has been a simmering reaction of anger and protest by the Indo-Canadian community especially of Surrey against these students.
 There are YouTube videos made by the Indo-Canadians displaying the behaviour of the students unhygienic lifestyle, criticizing them for their focus on earning money instead of studies.
-A few are leaving studies altogether to enter illicit activities like drug trading.

 There is also passive-aggressive protest by the South Asian society by not co-operating with them when it comes to renting basement suites.
 Even if they find a basement, the rules set for them especially girls are much stricter than the general renters’ bylaws.
 For example putting restriction on whom they invite at home or even what time they come home.

 After hearing many stories from the Indo-Canadians, Desi Today decided to dig deep into the matter and talked to the international students, community leaders, and even education institute representatives to find more about what is making this young generation display this behavior?
 Is it a generation gone awry or is it a generation that has become the victim of circumstances?

 And the response was unanimous.
 It was felt that, due to a bunch of international Indian students who are not following Canadian manners and system, and have wandered off from their path with a greater inclination to earn money than towards their primary goal of studying, a larger international student community is bearing the brunt.
 That their reputation is at stake.
 As a consequence, the rest of the international students from India have to fight an additional battle of proving their worth be it in classrooms, residences or at workplaces – especially if their employer is a South Asian.